The Use of Organoids in Epilepsy Research

 11:00 am - 12:00 pm CST

 Human brain organoids derived from human pluripotent stem cells are a powerful testing platform to model and study epilepsy.
-These organoids may be advantageous over traditional rodent models which do not always exhibit human disease pathology, possibly due to differences in size, complexity, and gene expression patterns between rodent and human brains.
+These organoids may be advantageous over traditional rodent models which do not always exhibit human pathology, possibly due to differences in size, complexity, and gene expression patterns between rodent and human brains.
 Due to their greater structural complexity and a diverse population of neurons, three-dimensional brain organoids are a useful tool to model epilepsy and test potential therapies.

 This seminar is part of CURE Epilepsy’s Frontiers in Research Seminar Series.
 This program is generously supported by the Nussenbaum-Vogelstein Family and aims to help educate and expose researchers, clinicians, and students to exciting epilepsy research and also provide opportunities for young investigators to interact with leaders in the field.